anjankdey18/python-flask-jenkins-docker-ansible-sonar/README.md

 go to manage jenkins -> global tool configuration or tools. then scrolldown and check maven installation -> click on add asible -> name: ansible -> path to ansible executables directory will be /usr/bin/ -> check Install automatically -> apply -> save

-## Now create jenkins pipeline
+## Steps#02: Now create jenkins pipeline
+Click on New Item -> Enter an Item name (your pipeline name. for example: pythonAppDockerSonar-pipeline)-> select Pipeline and click ok.

-name of the pipeline is dockeransiblejenkins-pipeline -> build Triggers -> Pipeline
+name of the pipeline is pythonAppDockerSonar-pipeline -> build Triggers(H/2**** //it will trigger every two minutes automatically) -> Pipeline (Definition -> Pipeline script from SCM[meaning using jenkinsfile] -> SCM --Git Repositories --Repository URL --your repo url --Credentials your github access key/credential --Branch your branch --Script Path Your jenkinsfile)

+or

+-> build Triggers(H/2**** //it will trigger every two minutes automatically) -> Pipeline (Definition -> Pipeline script from SCM[meaning using jenkinsfile] -> SCM --Git Repositories --Repository URL --your repo url --Credentials your github access key/credential --Branch your branch --Script Path Your jenkinsfile)

 * to write pipeline, you can use help of pipeline Syntax Snippet Generator => Steps -> Sample Step git:Git enter Repository URL: https://github.com/anjankdey18/dockeransiblejenkins.git enter branch: main add Credentials: click on add  user: anjankdey18 pass, id and description then select it what you enter the ID then genetate the code